julianxhokaxhiu/DonutSharp/docs/Install.md

-To build donutCS on kali you'll first need to install the dotnet sdk.
+To build DonutSharp on kali you'll first need to install the dotnet sdk.

 ### First, add the microsoft keys